dplas/document/docs/source/index.rst

  ExpressPlay DRM
 ================================

-..
-Above is the document title, and below is the subtitle.
-They are transformed from section titles after parsing.
+- A bullet list

+  + Nested bullet list.
+  + Nested item 2.

+- Item 2.

+  Paragraph 2 of item 2.

+  * Nested bullet list.
+  * Nested item 2.

+    - Third level.
+    - Item 2.

+  * Nested item 3.

 --------------------------------
  MPEG-DASH
 --------------------------------
 ..
 Above is the document title, and below is the subtitle.
-They are transformed from section titles after parsing.
+--They are transformed from section titles after parsing.
 --------------------------------
  Apple HLS
 --------------------------------
 ..
 Above is the document title, and below is the subtitle.
-They are transformed from section titles after parsing.
+-They are transformed from section titles after parsing.
 --------------------------------
- Progressive Download
+ P-rogressive Download
 --------------------------------
 ..
 Above is the document title, and below is the subtitle.
-They are transformed from section titles after parsing.
+--They are transformed from section titles after parsing.

 ---------